umakiyer/bikesharing/README.md

 By gender.
 ![image](image4.PNG)

-# Create the User Trips by Gender by Weekday
+## Create the User Trips by Gender by Weekday

 * Created a chart by user type by gender for the weekday.
 ![image](image5.PNG)

-# From Module
+## From Module
  * created the peak time bar chart for the bike ride.
  ![image](peak.PNG)

- * created the staring point for teh bike ride.
+ ## Created the staring point for the bike ride.
  ![image](start.PNG)

- # Link to the story board
+ ## Link to the story board
  [Link to StoryBoard](https://public.tableau.com/app/profile/uma.iyer/viz/NYCitiBike_16475682530180/NYCityBike?publish=yes)